 Module 2 – Primary Authority

-If your business operates across several local authorities you can enter into a Primary Authority partnership (PA) with Surrey County Council and Buckinghamshire Trading Standards.
+If your business operates across several local authorities you can enter into a Primary Authority partnership (PA) with Buckinghamshire and Surrey Trading Standards.

 This bespoke partnership will help you manage relationships with local authorities across the UK, simplify regulatory processes and reduce the cost of compliance.
 As well as significant financial savings, a PA can also help reduce the risk to your business and ultimately ensure it is both profitable and productive.